Frequently Asked Questions

 What are the building hours at the Toronto campus?

 - Regular campus hours of operation are 9:00 am – 5:00 pm, Monday – Friday.

 What is the visitor policy on the Toronto campus?

-- At this time, all visitors to Northeastern University, in advance of their visit, must be determined to be essential to the university’s mission in order to be approved to visit a Northeastern campus.
-Approval for any visitors to the university not deemed essential is at the discretion of the appropriate senior vice president.
-For more details on the policy and visitors that are deemed essential, please see the Visitor Protocol.
+- At this time, all visitors to Northeastern University’s Toronto campus, in advance of their visit, must be determined to be essential to the university’s mission in order to be approved to visit a Northeastern campus.
+Prospective visitors, or members of the campus community interested in hosting a visitor, should contact [email protected] to request approval.
+For more details on the policy and visitors that are deemed essential, as well as information on safety protocols that visitors must follow on campus, please see the Visitor Protocol.

 What is the event policy on the Toronto campus?

 - For more details on scheduling and approving an event, please see the Event Policy.

 - In accordance with the university policy on locations for safe eating and drinking on campus, eating is not allowed in classrooms or hallways.